augustinevt/EW_CC/README.md

 Here is my official submission.
 This was honestly a pleasure to work on!

-If you have any questions, feedback, or something is not working as expected, please reach out to me.
+If you have any questions or something is not working as expected, please reach out to me.
+I would truly appreciate feedback as well.

 Thanks again,